| How The Table

 Rate (A) and put the results in Score.
 Do this for each of

+the Alternatives.
 5. Finally, you

 add up each Alternative's Column Score and put the results